-The Chiweenie is not a super easy dog to train because of his headstrong nature and his small dog mentality.
-Chiweenie puppy should not be weaned until 8 weeks of age in fact with smaller breeds 10 weeks is even better.
-Provided they are fully vaccinated a Dachshund Chihuahua puppy can begin puppy socialization and training at 12 weeks of age.
-To train a Chiweenie puppy to walk on a leash soft treats are needed, these should be cut very small so the puppy does not get fat
+The Chiweenie is not a super easy dog to train because of his headstrong nature and mentality.
+The puppy should not wean until eight weeks of age.
+In fact, with smaller breeds, up to 10 weeks is better.
+They are fully provide vaccinated a Dachshund Chihuahua puppy that can begin puppy socialization and training at 12 weeks.
+To train a puppy, walk on a leash; soft treats are needed; these should be cut hairs tiny, so the puppy does not get fat.

 Chiweenie crate training

-Crate training takes advantage of your dog’s natural instincts as a den animal.
+Crate training takes advantage of your dog’s instincts as a den animal.
 First of all, understand that crate training is not cruel.
-In spite of what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
-The primary use of a crate is housetraining because dogs don’t like to soil their dens.
+Despite what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
+The primary use of a box is housetraining because the dogs don’t like to soil their cave.

-There are loads of dog behavior problems, they can affect all dog breeds, at any time throughout your dog’s life.
-Behavioral training is very important for any dog.
-At some point in time all of us dog owners need to administer some dog behavior training.
-Behavioral training is very helpful for taking care of the dog.
-First of all, if you want to train your Chiwee puppy to Behavioral training so find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop this behavioral issues and train your dog easily.
+There are loads of dog behavior problems that can affect all dog breeds at any time throughout your dog’s life.
+There are loads of dog behavior problems; they can affect all dog breeds at any time throughout your dog’s life.
+Behavioral training is essential for any dog.
+All of us, dog owners, need to administer some dog behavior training at some point in time.
+Behavioral training is beneficial for taking care of the dog.
+If you want to train your puppy to Behavioral training, find out some common behavioral issues like breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc., and stop these behavioral issues and train your dog efficiently.

-Obedience training usually refers to the training of a dog and the term is most commonly used in that context.
-This is one of the basic and most important training for any dog.
-There are 3 methods of training that you can use with your Chiwee, all begins with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
-Every dog should know these 5 basic obedience commands Because it is very necessary for obedience training.
-Training a dog in obedience can be an ongoing and lengthy process depending on the dog, the methods used, and the skill and understanding of both the trainer and the handler.
+Obedience training usually refers to a dog’s exercise and the term most commonly used in that context.
+It is one of the primary and most important training for any dog.
+There are three training methods that you can use with your puppy; all begins with a strong foundation in the core five obedience commands: come, sit, stay, heel, down.
+Every dog should know these five basic obedience commands because it is essential for obedience training.

 Chiweenie puppy price

 Prices of a Chiweenie can run between $200 and $550.
-This will cost about $350 – $450.
-Each year you will need to have him licensed, have medical check-ups, flea prevention, vaccinations, training, emergency health care savings, food, treats, toys.
+It will cost about $350 – $450.
+Each year you will need to have him licensed, have medical check-ups, flea prevention, vaccinations, training, emergency health care savings, food, treats, and toys.
 These annual costs add up to $700 – $850.

 Find a dog or puppy

-If you’ve been looking for a puppy that’s easy to handle yet still playful, it’s possible you’ve come across the Chiweenie.
+If you’ve been looking for a puppy that’s easy to handle yet still playful, you may have come across the Chiweenie.
 PuppyFinder.com is proud to be a part of the online adoption community.
-Browse through thousands of Chiweenie for Adoption in the USA, listed by Dog Rescue Organizations and individuals, to find your match
+Browse through thousands of Chiweenie for Adoption in the USA, listed by Dog Rescue Organizations and individuals, to find your match.